No0bmazt3r/ai-chatbot-poc/STEP 3/full_setup/README.md

     }
     ```

-6.  **Index Name**: Give the index a name, for example, `vector_index`.
+5.  **Index Name**: Give the index a name, such as `vector_index`.
-7. Click **"Create Index"**.
+6. Click **"Create Index"**.
+The index will now build in the background.

-### Understanding the Index Configuration:
-*   `"path": "vector"`: Tells Atlas to index the `vector` field from our `embeddings.json` data.
-*   `"numDimensions": 768`: Specifies that our vectors have 768 dimensions, which is the standard for the `text-embedding-004` model we used.
-*   `"similarity": "cosine"`: Defines the algorithm to use for comparing vectors.
-Cosine similarity is a standard choice for text embeddings.
-*   `"type": "filter"`: We are also making the fields inside our `metadata` object searchable, so you can filter your vector search queries (e.g., find similar documents but only from a specific `year`).

 ---

 ## ✅ Full Setup Complete

-Your MongoDB Atlas database is now fully configured and ready.
-The `chatbot_poc.documents` collection is prepared to have the `embeddings.json` data imported, and the vector index is in place to power your AI application.
+Congratulations!
+Your MongoDB Atlas database is now fully configured, populated with your local data, and equipped with a powerful vector search index.
+It is ready to be used as the backend for your AI application.